Blessing336/Modest-Apparel-s-Revenue-Performance-Analysis-Q2-Q4-2024-/README.md

 <h3 align="center">THE STRONG START (May-June 2024)</h3>

 * **The healthy baseline**: The business started well, **achieving ₦509.5M over the two-month period (₦246.7M in May and ₦262.8M in June), and representing 6.5% month-over-month growth**.
-The revenue stability across both months (averaging ₦254.8M monthly) showed consistent market demand and predictable business performance.

 <br/>